FelixOnline/v2/content/articles/2011-3-3-the-battle-for-imperials-intellectual-property.md

 subtitle: >
   Universities are an important source of intellectual property, with only 2% of patents now owned by individuals
 date: "2011-03-03 20:25:05 +0000"

 # Attributes from Felix Online V1
 id: "1008"
 old_path: /news/1008/the-battle-for-imperials-intellectual-property
 aliases:
  - /news/1008/the-battle-for-imperials-intellectual-property
+imported: true
+comments:
+ - hello friends this is a very smart and diplomatic answer  it is really appreciable and general really it is a very nice genric comments hello friends this is a very smart and diplomatic answer  it is really appreciable and general really it is a very nice genric commentsproject home buildershello friends this is a very smart and diplomatic answer  it is really appreciable and general really it is a very nice genric commentsproject home buildershello friends this is a very smart and diplomatic answer  it is really appreciable and general really it is a very nice genric comments

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true